Creating Timeline Animations

 To create a timeline to animate a UI component:

-- Select the (Add Timeline (A)) button, or press a to specify settings for the timeline and running the animation in the Timeline Settings dialog.
+- In the Timeline view, select the (Add Timeline) button to specify settings for the timeline and running the animation in the Timeline Settings dialog.

-- In the Timeline ID field, enter a name that describes the animated item.
+- In the Timeline ID field, enter an id that describes the timeline.

-- In the End frame field, set the duration of the animation.
+- In the End frame field, set the last frame of the timeline.

-- In the Animation tab, Animation ID field, enter a name for the animation.
+- In the Animation ID field, enter an ID for the animation.